Do Go On - 126 - Virginia Hall: The Limping Lady

 Oh, no.

-No, this next time belongs to someone who lives in Victoria.
+No, this next name belongs to someone who lives in Victoria.

-But not this Victoria, where they're British Columbia, baby.
+But not this Victoria where we live, British Columbia, baby.

 I would like to thank all the way over in Canada.